bankarian/jtest/README.md

 Note:
 A Sudoku board (partially filled) could be valid but **is not necessarily solvable**.
 Only the filled cells need to be validated according to the mentioned rules.

+## P11
+Given an array of meeting time intervals intervals where intervals[i] = [starti, endi], return the minimum number of conference rooms required.